elastic/ecs/rfcs/text/0000-create-file-macho.md

 - Stage: **1 (draft)**
 - Date: **TBD**

-Create the Mach Object (Mach-O) sub-field, of the `file` top-level fieldset.
+Create the Mach Object (Mach-O) sub-field, of the `file` or `process` top-level fieldsets.
 This document metadata can be used for malware research, as well as coding and other application development efforts.

 ## Fields